BorgwardtLab/S3M/README.md

 # S3M &mdash; Statistically Significant Shapelet Mining

+This is the implementation of the method described in the ISMB 2018 paper "Statistically Significant Shapelet Mining in Biomedical Time Series".

 # Building

 The tool is written in C++ and requires the following dependencies: